-6.81 According to the USSD International Religious Freedom Report 2005:
+19.31 According to the USSD International Religious Freedom Report 2006:

-"Zoroastrians mainly are ethnic Persians concentrated in the cities of Tehran, Kerman, and Yazd.
-Zoroastrianism was the official religion of the pre-Islamic Sassanid Empire and thus played a central role in the country's history."
-[4r] (p1) The Government figures reported by the United Nations in 1996 place the size of the Zoroastrian community at approximately 35,000 adherents although some recent (2003) figures are as low as 11,000.
+"The Government estimated the Zoroastrian population had approximately 30,000 to 35,000 adherents; however, Zoroastrian groups claim an estimated 60,000 adherents.
+Zoroastrians mainly were ethnic Persians concentrated in the cities of Tehran, Kerman, and Yazd.
+Zoroastrianism was the official religion of the pre-Islamic Sassanid Empire and played a central role in the country's history.
+[4r] (p1)

+- 19.32 The Government figures reported by the United Nations in 1996 place the size of the Zoroastrian community at approximately 35,000 adherents although some recent (2003) figures are as low as 11,000.
 [64a] Zoroastrian groups cite a larger figure of approximately 60,000, according to the same UN report.
 Traditionally, Zoroastrians do not accept converts [26c] [64a] and favour marriage between blood relations; they do not proselytise.
 [64a] However, most of the anti-conversion sentiment in the Zoroastrian world comes from the Indian Parsis where the traditionalist view of the religion is most securely embedded.
 Iranian Zoroastrians are much more likely to accept converts, marriages to non-Zoroastrians (who are then welcomed into the community) and people of mixed ancestry.
 The problems with conversion in Iran are as with any case of the conversion of someone away from Islam.
 It is considered an offence against the Islamic Republic and may be seriously penalised.
 Therefore, conversions in Iran, if undertaken are likely to be done very quietly.
 [65] They are free to practise and teach their religion and have one representative in the Majlis.
-[3b]

-6.82 According to the USSD Religious Freedom Report 2005:
+[3b] - 19.33 According to the USSD Religious Freedom Report 2006:

-"There were no reports of government harassment of the Zoroastrian community during the period covered by the report however, the community remains unable to convene a Spiritual Assembly to manage its religious affairs for fear of official retaliation, and there were reports of discrimination in employment and education.
-In June 2004 Zoroastrians were able to make, apparently without government interference, their annual pilgrimage to one of the holiest sites in their faith, the temple of Chak-Chak (near the city of Yazd).
-[4r] (p6)
+"There were no reports of government harassment of the Zoroastrian community during the reporting period: however, the community remained unable to convene a Spiritual Assembly to manage its religious affairs for fear of official retaliation, and there were reports of discrimination in employment and education.
+In 2004 Zoroastrians were able to make, apparently without government interference, their annual pilgrimage to one of the holiest sites in their faith, the temple of Chak-Chak (near the city of Yazd).
+[4r] (p7)

-While it was reported in an article from Payvand Iran News on 4 January 2005, that "Zoroastrians perform their religious rituals in total freedom", [53g] it was also reported in a Reuters article that:
+19.34 While it was reported in an article from Payvand Iran News on 4 January 2005, that "Zoroastrians perform their religious rituals in total freedom", [53g] it was also reported in a Reuters article that: